 • Increased arousal such as difficulty sleeping and concentrating, feeling jumpy, and being easily irritated and angered.”

-What I began to realize over this past year is that I had all three symptoms.
+What I began to realize over the first year after my departure is that I had all three symptoms.
 I did have frequent distress thinking about the years I spent living in poverty while trying to perform the duties of the profession for which I had trained a decade.
 These thoughts were persistent and somewhat obsessive.
 I did withdraw from conversations with former colleagues, and from the work I was doing on the documentary about the corporatized university.
 (Even as I’ve struggled to work on the script, I’ve found myself unable to think straight, unable to put my thoughts together in a coherent way.)
 I wouldn’t set foot on a campus anywhere, and especially would not go to the campus where I had taught.
 I had sleep trouble.
 And, finally, I realized that I was in a state of near-constant irritation and anger.
 Not being one to rush to practitioners of western medicine, I chose instead to continue with the kind of gentle work I had been doing: yoga, meditation, journaling.
 I am not the kind to take a pill for my distress, but I’m sure that others around me (at least at times) might wish I had.
 I realized that for many years I was struggling with depression and anxiety – for so long, in fact, that I had normalized feeling terrible.
 Friends and family probably felt the effects of this more than I did.
 In that way, our own struggles become the struggles of everyone we care about.
 For that reason, if not for any other, this is an issue that requires attention.

 To screen yourself for PTSD, think about whether or not you can identify the presence of two or more of the following (I have italicized those I struggle with):